An orange and a lemon. Both fruit. So they should be the same, right? Wrong.

 Comparison is all about conformity and competition.

 What worse?
 Your teen learns to resent and hate the people she’s compared to, even if they’re close family or her friends.
-This creates alienation from those she needs and wants the closest for encouragement and friendship.
+This creates alienation from those she needs and wants closest for encouragement and friendship.

-What if your teenager was doing the best she could?
+What if you your teenager was doing the best she could?

-Her best may not be THE BEST or YOUR BEST.
-She isn’t your ‘mini-me’ and she’s not here to make you a successful parent.
+Her best may not be THE BEST, or YOUR BEST.
+She isn’t your ‘mini me’ and she’s not here to make you a successful parent.
 She’s here to become more of herself, whatever that is.
-Your compassion and encouragement support her to define her own version of success that amplifies her gifts and talents.
+You compassion and encouragement support her to define her own version of success that amplify her gifts and talents.

-Here’s a list of things you can do to cultivate more compassion for yourself and as a parent.
+Here’s a list of things you can do to cultivate more compassion for yourself and as parent.

 - Be kind to yourself.
 Say 3 kind things to yourself every day: a compliment, acknowledging completing tasks, or pointing out a quality/talent you like about yourself.

 - Notice perfectionist tendencies.
 Rather than beat yourself up about not being or doing some perfectly, take a breath and acknowledge your effort for being perfect enough.

-- Honour your fear.
+- Honour you fear.
 Perfectionist tendencies often come from a fear of ‘getting it wrong’.

 - Say something kind to someone else.
 By focusing on positive qualities or actions, you see more realistic humanity and less imperfection.

 - Celebrate mistakes.
 Celebrating your humanity (and that of your teen), opens the door for the greatest learning.
 Perfect people don’t make mistakes and never grow or learn.

 These are daily practices you’ll get better at over time without ever needing to be perfect.
 You’re not alone in this.
-Click here to get my best tools and tips on a weekly basis so you don’t miss an opportunity to improve your relationship with your teen.
+Click below to get my best tools and tips on a weekly basis so you don’t miss an opportunity to improve your relationship with your teen.